Reincarnation: Roman Catholic Church

+Same thing is expressed about Christ in : "For Christ also suffered once for sins, the just for the unjust, that He might bring us to God, being put to death in the flesh but made alive by the Spirit,..."

 Druze

 Reincarnation is a paramount tenet in the Druze faith.
 There is an eternal duality of the body and the soul and it is impossible for the soul to exist without the body.
 Therefore, reincarnations occur instantly at one's death.
 While in the Hindu and Buddhist belief system a soul can be transmitted to any living creature, in the Druze belief system this is not possible and a human soul will only transfer to a human body.
 Furthermore, souls cannot be divided into different or separate parts and the number of souls existing is finite.

-Few Druzes are able to recall their past but, if they are able to they are called a Nateq.
+The few Druzes who claim to remember their past are called Nateq.
 Typically souls who have died violent deaths in their previous incarnation will be able to recall memories.
 Since death is seen as a quick transient state, mourning is discouraged.
 Unlike other Abrahamic faiths, heaven and hell are spiritual.
 Heaven is the ultimate happiness received when soul escapes the cycle of rebirths and reunites with the Creator, while hell is conceptualized as the bitterness of being unable to reunite with the Creator and escape from the cycle of rebirth.